Essential Gear for Bicycle Touring and Bikepacking

 Kickstand

 When I used to ride with a trailer, I wouldn’t have survived without a kickstand.
-Anyway, I still consider it a must for me, I can stop wherever I want to take pictures, take a leak, or whatever, without having to worry about finding a place to lean my bike, and helps a lot when loading.
+Anyway, I still consider it a must for me; I can stop wherever I want to take pictures, take a leak, or whatever, without having to worry about finding a place to lean my bike, and it helps a lot when loading.

 A kickstand for a loaded bike must be sturdy, so double kickstands, like the Velo Orange Copenhagen or the Ursus, definitely work better.